MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-azure-bot-service-channels.md

 ---

-# Connect your bot to Azure Bot Service channels
+# Add Azure Bot Service channels

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 You can connect your bot to existing [Azure Bot Service channels](/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).
-This can be useful if you are already using Aure Bot Service channels and want to connect your Power Virtual Agents bot into those channels.
+This can be useful if you're already using Aure Bot Service channels and want to connect your Power Virtual Agents bot into those channels.

-Adding yuor bot to Azure Bot Service channels require considerable developer expertise.
+Adding your bot to Azure Bot Service channels require considerable developer expertise.
 This topic is written for IT admins or developers who have experience developing and writing code.

 >[!TIP]